Find out more about the founder of Revolt Sexual Assault, Hannah Price:

 In a better world, I would be writing about videos that showcase the untouched faces of the beautiful, eloquent individuals that sat across from me; no filters, no emojis, no anonymity needed.
 But change doesn’t happen overnight.

-But for now, our blog offers an insight into the magnitude of sexual assault and harassment, a haven for survivors – showing them that they are not alone and will not be silenced until there is change.
+But for now, our blog offers an insight into the magnitude of sexual assault and harassment, a haven for survivors – showing them that they are not alone.

 There are so many ways you can help combat sexual assault and harassment; even by just reading this, spreading the word, listening to the stories we have collated, you help.